 ProQuest Dissertation Publishing has been publishing dissertations and theses since 1938.
 In that time, they have published over 2 million graduate works from graduate schools around the world.
 In addition to publishing them, they provide access to graduate works held at thousands of libraries around the world through the service now known as ProQuest Dissertations and Theses (PQDT) and formerly known as Dissertation Abstracts.

 The relationship between you and ProQuest Dissertation Publishing is that of author and publisher.
-Piedmont College Libraries will assist as a facilitator of the process.
+Piedmont University Libraries will assist as a facilitator of the process.
 This LibGuide will provide you with the information you need to submit your manuscript to for publication.

 ProQuest's usage of the phrase open access means items are freely available for viewing or downloading by anyone with access to the internet.
 That is, dissertations and theses published as part of the Open Access Dissertation Publishing service from ProQuest will be freely available at no charge for viewing or downloading by anyone with access to the internet, indefinitely.